Corruption, like so many things in life, is in the eye of the beholder.

 And so the years went by, forcing Charlie and Sun to accept that their revolution would be a far longer-term project than they had first bargained for.
 The latter spent an increasing amount of his time in Japan, which granted him a cynical form of asylum, having as it did a vested interest in seeing China destabilized by his efforts and very existence.
 Charlie and Sun greeted the Boxer Rebellion with as much horror and incomprehension as the West did.
 This reactionary xenophobia was the polar opposite of their own dream for China.
 It, like Empress Dowager Cixi and the rest of the Qing, was a product of the hidebound North, while they were children of the progressive, dynamic South — as they saw things, anyway.

-Of course, daily life too went on for the Soong family.
-Charlie and Kwei-twang were determined to give not just their sons but also their daughters all of the culture-straddling advantages their father enjoyed, and the heart of this program was to be an education abroad.
+In the meanwhile, daily life too went on for the Soong family.
+Charlie and Kwei-twang were determined to give not just their sons but also their daughters all of the culture-straddling advantages their father enjoyed.
+The heart of this program was to be an education in the United States.
 Oldest daughter Ai-ling was the first to go, leaving home in 1904 to spend five years at Wesleyan College in Macon, Georgia.

 The year after Ai-ling began attending college there, Charlie made his second and final trip to the United States.
-The ragamuffin who had arrived in steerage class a quarter-century before had now become a suave and sophisticated international business mogul, traveling in a first-class stateroom on a luxury liner.
-When he returned to Shanghai several months later, he brought with him a wealth of new business deals and more than $2 million in pledges to aid Sun Yat-sen’s revolution, thanks to Julian Carr and his other contacts in the American evangelical community.
-Suitably impressed, his colleagues named him the official treasurer of their underground Revolutionary Alliance.
+The ragamuffin who had arrived in steerage class a quarter-century before had now become a suave and sophisticated titan of business, traveling in a first-class stateroom.
+When he returned to Shanghai several months later, he brought with him a raft of new business deals and more than $2 million in pledges to aid Sun Yat-sen’s revolution, thanks to Julian Carr and his other contacts in the American evangelical community.
+Suitably impressed, his colleagues back home named him the official treasurer of their underground Revolutionary Alliance.

 Wily old Empress Dowager Cixi finally died in 1908, just one day after Emperor Guangxu, her longstanding prisoner.
 There were rumors that Cixi, aware that her own time was running out, had poisoned Guangxu in order to prevent him from implementing his full program of reforms after her death.
 (These rumors were all but confirmed in 2008, when scientists exhumed his body and discovered that he did indeed appear to have died of arsenic poisoning.)
 In Guangxu’s absence, the throne passed to a two-year-old boy named Puyi.
 But the real power fell to a grizzled general named Yuan Shikai, who had been commanding the imperial army for many years now.
 All of this was presumably what Cixi had intended; she was still getting her way from beyond the grave.